An Antwerp Visitor Guide and Photo Gallery

 When we traveled to Belgium, we had a rental car.
 We found the roadways excellent with clear signage, but once in the city, it was a bit more complicated and stressful.
-Though we did not arrive or leave during rush hour, we heard it can be pretty challenging to get around.
-Plan to park and walk or take the excellent public transportation.
+Though we did not arrive or leave during rush hour, we heard it can be challenging to get around.
+Plan to park and walk or take excellent public transportation.

-Our hotel provided parking, but we are told parking can be hard to come by, and it is best to reserve a space before your arrival via Mobypark.
+Our hotel provides parking, but we are told parking can be hard to come by, and it is best to reserve a space before your arrival via Mobypark.
 We did not use this service and can not vouch for it.

 Antwerpen Centraal Station is the ideal station to go to if you want to visit Antwerp.
 You can walk from the station to the Meir Shopping area in minutes.
 Antwerp has other stations as well.
 Depending on your destination, you can see which is closest to you.